Genaker/nodejento/README.md

 NodeJS implementation of the Magento 2 ORM without using legacy PHP

-This repo using Sequelize to connect to the MAgento 2 database diractly without invocation o the broken MAgento 2 PHP framework, so we won’t have to write any MYSQL queries.
+This repo using Sequelize to connect to the MAgento 2 database diractly without invocation of the broken and slow Magento 2 PHP framework, so we won’t have to write any MYSQL queries.

 Sequelize is pretty great ORM.
 From their website: